Dealing with Infidelity? – How Self-Care Can Help You Cope

 One big aspect of self-care after infidelity is accepting all of the emotions that you have.
 This doesn’t mean that you let them run rampant over your life.
 Instead, you can be gentle with yourself, knowing that these feelings are valid but also temporary.

 When you try to fight your emotions or avoid them, you only cause yourself more pain.
 When you accept them, you can actually learn from them.
+Accepting them doesn’t mean that you need to fall into them and “believe” every emotion as truth.
+Rather accept that you are experiencing emotions and that they are there for you to learn.

 Try to get curious about your emotions, without becoming too attached to them.